Judge hits pause on lake drain

 Taking issue with GBRA

-At the opening of Wednesday’s hearing, Cedillo said at issue is the conduct of the river authority.
+At the opening of Wednesday’s hearing, Cedillo said the issue is the conduct of the river authority.
 GBRA has not taken steps it should have for safety reasons, he said.

 “The emergency they are stating is largely manufactured,” Cedillo said during his opening statement.
 “No one is here to say safety is not a concern.”